 Misconception #3:- Follow Your Passion

 While some of us want to follow our passion, we do not want to spend the time and effort required to achieve it.
-The internet has got us all chanting the three words, “Follow Your Passion” but nobody wants to spend countless of hours researching, working and building.
+The internet has got us all chanting the three words, “Follow Your Passion” but nobody wants to spend countless hours researching, working and building.
 We only want the glory associated with it but we do not want the struggle that comes with it.

-If you don’t like spending countless of hours writing content that no one will read.
+If you don’t like spending countless hours writing content that no one will read.
 If you don’t like sitting in front of your computer for three hours because you’d rather be at your girlfriend’s tea party, then I’m sorry writing is not for you.
 However, that is completely okay because we are all good at something and bad at something.

 I never could really ride a bicycle, sounds stupid but it’s true.
 I didn’t really like the idea of tripping over a bicycle.
-Later in my school days, I learned to dance and did pretty well but as years progressed on, I realised that I didn’t really enjoy all those rehearsal sessions.
+Later in my school days, I learned to dance and did pretty well but as years progressed on, I realized that I didn’t really enjoy all those rehearsal sessions.

 Just because you’re good at something does not mean you should do it, unless you are willing to face all the adversities that come with it.

-The Tyranny of Creativity is real and can render people with hopelessness, if certain misconceptions are not eradicated.
+The Tyranny of Creativity is real and can render people with hopelessness if certain misconceptions are not eradicated.